diatoner/gstm/README.md

 ```
 gstm 0.1.0
-four0000four <tom@fourzerofour.pw>
+Tom <tom@fourzerofour.pw>
 Gist manipulator

 USAGE:
     gstm [FLAGS] [SUBCOMMAND]

 FLAGS:
     -h, --help         Prints help information
     -V, --version      Prints version information
     -v, --verbosity    Sets the level of verbosity

 SUBCOMMANDS:
     create    Create a new Gist
+    fork      Fork a Gist to make your own edits
     get       Retrieve the content of a single Gist
     help      Prints this message or the help of the given subcommand(s)
     list      Retrieve a listing of Gists
 ```

 This is the output of `gstm --help`.
 Each subcommand has additional